cumhurbabaoglu/rock-paper-scissors-dom/README.md

 - Multiple mouseover & mouseout event listeners were replaced with CSS :hover
 - Window.location.reload() in reset click event was changed to state reset logic
-- Flag-based theme change control was replaced with toggle()
+- Flag-based theme change control was replaced with classList.toggle()